TopImage

 2024.11.29

-Prof. Kajihara received 2024 (the 79th) the Ceramic Society of Japan (CerSJ) Award for Academic Achievements in Ceramic Science and Technology, on "Studies on the development and spectroscopic characterization of amorphous functional materials."
+Prof. Kajihara received 2024 (the 79th) the Ceramic Society of Japan (CerSJ) Award for Academic Achievements in Ceramic Science and Technology (Review article), on "Studies on the development and spectroscopic characterization of amorphous functional materials."

 2024.10.30